jentery/dh150/index.md

 * Is the work available as a collection of component parts or files?
 If so, describe them.
 (Consider a website, for instance.
 It may have HTML, CSS, and media files.)
 * Describe the components of the work's composition, even if they are not available as a collection of parts or files.
 (Consider radio drama or podcasts, for instance.
 Their components may include dialogue (DX), sound effects (SFX), background sound (BG), and music (MX).
 Or, consider comics.
 Their components may include panels, gutters, tiers, and speech bubbles.)

-Modules prompt considerations of the *relationships between parts and whole*.
+"Modules" prompt considerations of the *relationships between parts and whole*.

 ---